gomezgoiri/gomezgoiri.github.com/_posts/2016-03-06-ptAnywhere-intro.md

 Each manager can handle several concurrent instances.
 Optionally, the API can also record interaction details in a [Tin Can API](https://tincanapi.com/) compatible Learning Record Store (LRS).

-In the next section, we will briefly explain __how to install__ _PTAnywhere_.
+In the next section, I briefly explain __how to install__ _PTAnywhere_.
-However, if you are interested in a specific part of the architecture you can also go directly clicking in any of the following links:
+However, if you are interested in a specific part of the architecture you can go directly to its explanation clicking in any of the following links:

  1. [Web frontend (widget)](ptAnywhere-frontend.html).